filecoin-project/devgrants/.github/ISSUE_TEMPLATE/microgrant.md

-## Thank you for your interst in the microgrant program!
-We are not accepting new applications at this time, but be sure to check back in!
-The next round will be open shortly.

----
 name: Next Step Microgrant Application
 about: We are not accepting new applications at this time, but be sure to check back in!
 The next round will be open shortly.
 title: <Your Title Here>